MARS CORRECT BASIC REPORT - SECTIONS 12 TO 12.3

 Pathfinder landed at 3.682 km below areoid, so 16 km above that would be an altitude of 12.318 km above areoid.
-Pathfinder is unlikely to have its own changed altitude significantly over 16 sols.
+Pathfinder is unlikely to have changed its own altitude very much over 16 sols.

 “Your nose smelled also a real issue.
 The fact that we at FMI did not know how our sensor was mounted in the spacecraft and how many filters there were shows that the exchange of information between NASA and the foreign subcontractors did not work optimally in this mission!”
-(Kahanpää, personal communication, December 15, 2009).
+(Kahanpää, personal communication on 12/15/2009).